Compositional Quantum Field Theory: An axiomatic presentation: Gluings: A new perspective

 The red and blue boundary components make $f$ fit into a relative gluing diagram.
 Consider now the gluing function $g$ from $S^1\times [0,1]$ to the punctured torus $\mathbb{T}^2\setminus \mathbb{D}^2$ obtained by gluing two copies of the interval $[0,1]$ in the boundary of $S^1\times [0,1]$ intersecting the common interval $\Sigma$ forming $S^1\times [0,1]$.
 Pictorially:

-where relative gluing is done along the green intervals.
+where relative gluing is done along the front-facing half-circle intervals (green).
 It is unclear how to equip $gf$ with the structure of relative gluing diagram from the structure of $f$ and $g$.
 This can be done if we assume the green intervals above do not intersect the red interval $\Sigma$, i.e.\ if $g'$ represents the relative gluing diagram pictured as:

 In that case a relative gluing structure for $g'f$ can be pictorially represented as:

 where we identify red and green intervals.
 The axioms in Definition~\ref{AFdefinitionClassic} do not directly involve composition of relative gluings.
 We propose to address the issues concerning compositions of relative gluing diagrams in their full generality in subsequent work.